 My daughter once asked me what I do for my job, when I’m not grading papers.
-I told her that I do research, that I am trying to figure out how people make decisions.
+I explained to her that I do research, that I am trying to figure out how people make decisions.

 Not quite yet, no.